Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: LLMs in Music Recommendation: Domain-specific Challenges and Opportunities

 However, selecting appropriate seed items requires careful consideration regardless of their source.
 Consumption logs are multi-intent and dominated by implicit signals (skips, repeats).
 If seeds are sampled naively from the chronological tail, recent interactions may overshadow long-term preferences and inject noise~\cite{sguerra2025biases}.
 In collaborative settings, this challenge intensifies: selecting exemplar users whose preferences are genuinely similar requires careful similarity computation to avoid amplifying biases from noisy neighborhoods~\cite{zhang2025AdaptRec}.
-Cross-lingual aliasing and transliteration are also a common issue; if all seeds belong to a single language, the model may amplify that linguistic or regional bias unless the selection is balanced~\cite{epure2020multilingual}.
-Moreover, session-based recommendation work documents strong order sensitivity; ICL inherits this hazard unless the selected examples are stress-tested with shuffle, drop, or paraphrase perturbations~\cite{ludewig2018evaluation,quadrana2018sequence}.
+Cross-lingual aliasing and transliteration are also a common issue: If all seeds belong to a single language, the model may amplify that linguistic or regional bias unless the selection is balanced~\cite{epure2020multilingual}.
+Moreover, research on session-based recommendation documents strong order sensitivity.
+ICL inherits this hazard unless the selected examples are stress-tested with shuffle, drop, or paraphrase perturbations~\cite{ludewig2018evaluation,quadrana2018sequence}.

 Beyond personalization, ICL also opens new design levers for controllability.
-LLMs can interpret heterogeneous seeds---track IDs, textual notes (e.g., ``no harsh vocals''), or micro-histories---and synthesize them with open-vocabulary constraints, effectively producing a local curation policy ``in context''~\cite{brown2020language}.
-Designers can encode fairness or exploration directly (e.g., balancing genders or regions in exemplar artists), a controllability lever that classical embedding-only CF did not expose~\cite{wu2024survey}.
+LLMs can interpret heterogeneous examples---track IDs, textual notes (e.g., ``no harsh vocals''), or micro-histories---and synthesize them with open-vocabulary constraints, effectively producing a local curation policy ``in context''~\cite{brown2020language}.
+Designers can encode fairness or exploration directly (e.g., balancing genders or regions in exemplar artists), a controllability lever that classical embedding-only collaborative filtering does not offer~\cite{wu2024survey}.
 Because seed examples exist exclusively as textual tokens within the prompt context, practitioners can perform A/B testing on prompt templates, system roles~\cite{deldjoo2024understanding}, and instructions without requiring model retraining or parameter updates~\cite{brown2020language}.